RNIB Read is lucky enough to have the support of amazing celebrities.

 When we read books we visit new places, meet people who are different from ourselves, encounter new ideas.
 Everyone should be able to join in this journey.
 Reading is one of the ways we can explore the world.
 This is why I support the brilliant work of RNIB.”

 The Chelsea and England footballer joined a whole host of celebs, including John Humphyrs, Cerys Matthews and Caroline Quentin, to take part in a very special mass recording of “Alice’s Adventures in Wonderland”.

 I am delighted to be involved in such a lovely project and fantastic cause.
 As a children’s author I think it’s hugely important that blind and partially sighted kids, and adults, are able to read any book they want.
 It’s shocking that just seven per cent of books are currently fully accessible.”

 Playing the part of The Red Queen, Frank was one of 400 people who helped create a very unique RNIB Talking Book.

 Radio personality Harriet Scott entertained youngsters by reading an excerpt from “Alice in Wonderland” to a captivated audience down by Southwark Cathedral in 2012 for Read for RNIB.

 Sugababes and Splash! star Jade Ewen spoke very movingly about her relationship with her blind parents – who met while working at RNIB – to highlight RNIB Read 2012.

-Joanna Trollope attended the Chipping Campden Literary Festival in May this year in aid of RNIB Read.
+Joanna Trollope attended the Chipping Campden Literary Festival in May 2014 in aid of RNIB Read.
 Joanna spoke all about her long standing support for RNIB – she has been a campaigner for many years.
 Read our news article about Joanna’s appearance at the Chipping Campden Literary Festival.

 Jo Brand has been a huge supporter of RNIB Read since it started.
 She has written letters to newspapers all over Britain which were instrumental in securing coverage and getting people to sign up.